ZECTBynmo/tacnode/doc/api/child_processes.markdown

     for stdio.
 (See below)
   * `env` Object - Environment key-value pairs
   * `setsid` Boolean
+  * `silent` Boolean, If true, child doesn't write to parent's stdout and stderr.
 * `callback` Function called with the output when process terminates
 * Return: ChildProcess object